BubbleMap: Privilege Mapping for Behavior-based Implicit Authentication Systems

 BMap utilizes privilege control to dynamically adjust users' privilege.
 Privilege control mechanism has been widely used in different areas to enhance systems' security\cite{sandhu1993lattice, ferraiolo2001proposed, yi2001security,hayashi2012goldilocks}.
 Analyzed users' data, Eiji Hayashi et al \cite{hayashi2012goldilocks} suggest to use multi-level authentication to improve the accuracy and usability of biometric-based authentication systems such as implicit authentication.
-However, due to the high complexity of human behaviors, the implementation of multi-level authentication in implicit authentication has not been seen.
+Some research works implemented multi-level authentication in implicit authentication using fixed levels \cite{riva2012progressive}, which is different from the approaches adopted in this work.
 Implicit authentication mainly utilizes biometric behavior such as touch, motion, shake, and armswing, to identify users \cite{p66,gascon2014continuous,p23,p65,p35,kate2017authentication}.
 Since users' behaviors have large divergence and contain various noises \cite{yang2016personaia,p67,bo2013silentsense}, directly applying multi-level authentication to implicit authentication systems is not feasible.
 To this end, we analyzed the functionality of implicit authentication, mathematically modeled the privilege changing process in implicit authentication, and bridged a fine-grained privilege control to implicit authentication systems using BMap.
 In order to adopt sophisticated human behaviors, we upgraded the traditional fixed-level privilege control \cite{sandhu1993lattice, ferraiolo2001proposed, yi2001security,hayashi2012goldilocks,hayashi2012goldilocks,babu2015prevention,crampton2010towards,sinclair2008preventative} to support any number of privilege levels.